i-kulgu/ik-jobgarage/README.md

-# ik-policegarage
+# ik-jobgarage

-- Easy to configure policegarage
+- Easy to configure multiple garages
-- Cars are based on police ranks
+- Cars are based on job ranks for specific garage
 - Optional pricing for cars
 - Optional to save car into data
 - Optional to give trunk items